 13.)
 High-Quality Product Images

-Explicit, high-quality images and true to color are significant.
-The consumer requires to be able to imagine the products without actually seeing the product in person.
-The ideal way to help them with this is by giving many images of the product: back, front, close up of the garment if it has a design or print, and the apparel on the actual person to see how it sits.
+Explicit, high-quality images and true-to-colour are significant.
+The consumer is required to be able to imagine the products without actually seeing the product in person.
+The ideal way to help them with this is by giving many images of the product: back, front, close-up of the garment if it has a design or print, and the apparel on the actual person to see how it sits.
 If possible, provide a 360-degree viewing ability.
-We would include here the adoption of all the latest technology including Augmented Reality for highest quality UX.
+We would include here the adoption of all the latest technology including Augmented Reality for the highest quality UX.

 14.)
 Follow winning online return policies.

-• Include a form of the refund process in your policy.
+- Include a form of the refund process in your policy.
 Be clear about what type of refunds you provide, such as a refund to an exchange, credit card, or store credit.
-It’s essential for your consumers to know what type of refund they could expect before purchasing your item.
+Your consumers need to know what type of refund they could expect before purchasing your item.

-• Be transparent.
+- Be transparent.
 Put some links to your returns policy in prominent locations on all pages.
-List your consumer service contact information on the bottom and top of the webpage.
-Permit your consumers to track returns and refunds the identical way they track orders.
+List your consumer service contact information at the bottom and top of the webpage.
+Permit your consumers to track returns and refunds the same way they track orders.
 Send email confirmation.
 Transparency would win you a ton of goodwill.

-• Be flexible.
+- Be flexible.
 Put a reasonable duration limit on your returns, making a lot of sense for you and your online business – but do not be a stickler.
 Permit your consumer service reps some discretion.
-Whenever a consumer wants to return an item on day thirty-two of a thirty-day return policy, honor it.
+Whenever a consumer wants to return an item on day thirty-two of a thirty-day return policy, honour it.
 A bit of consideration like this goes a long way.

-• Keep it positive.
+- Keep it positive.
 Yes, it’s the return policy.
 However, it does not have to be full of punitive and harsh language.
-Keep your tone friendly and light when you communicate the information your consumers required.
+Keep your tone friendly and light when you communicate the information your consumers require.

-It goes without saying that if you are personalising your product selections offered to each individual consumer, such as by using the SwiftERM SaaS, then you are achieving the highest level of potential sales available across all media available.
+It goes without saying that if you are personalising your product selections offered to each consumer, such as by using hyper-personalisation solutions, then you are achieving the highest level of potential sales available across all media available.
 Offering products that they want rather than might like, delivers untold advantages, not least that the RoR drops through the floor.

 Conclusion